Robust Nonlinear Transform Coding: A Framework for Generalizable Joint Source-Channel Coding: Robust Nonlinear Transform Coding Framework for Generalizable JSCC

-By iterating between these two update rules until convergence, we obtain a locally optimal quantizer.
+By iterating between these two update rules until convergence, we obtain a locally optimal channel-optimized quantizer for the target condition $(b,\boldsymbol{\epsilon})$.
 For each Gaussian latent $y_i \sim \mathcal{N}(\mu_i,\sigma^2_i)$, the resulting design yields a distortion that scales linearly with the source variance:

 where $D^{\star}(1; b,\boldsymbol{\epsilon})$ denotes the MSE of the normalized Gaussian source under the quantizer optimized for $(b,\boldsymbol{\epsilon})$.
 Fig.~\ref{fig:quantizer_opt_merge} compares Lloyd–Max quantizers with channel-optimized quantizers across different bit depths.
 Across all tested channel conditions, the channel-optimized quantizers consistently achieve lower MSE than Lloyd-Max quantizers, whose distortion increases sharply with bit depth under channel noise.
 Moreover, for channel-optimized quantizers, the results show that higher flip probabilities require more quantization bits to attain the same distortion level, highlighting the need for channel-adaptive allocation.